-The first thing you need to do when shopping for a pair of running headphones is to decide which of these features are a priority and which you can do without.
+The first thing you need to do when shopping for a pair of running headphones is to decide which features are a priority and which you can do without.

 As always, we’ve tried to highlight all of these features through the devices showcased in this guide, and we are confident that you cannot go wrong with what is presented here.
-That said, juggling so many features whilst making sure to also cover a wider price range meant that we couldn’t cover all the niches.
+That said, juggling so many features whilst also covering a wider price range meant that we couldn’t cover all the niches.

 So let’s go over the pros and cons of all the factors we’ve listed to help you organize your thoughts when prioritizing them.

-On the other hand, old-school wireless earbuds have come a long way in their effort to prevent continuous wire slapping while running.
+Old-school wireless earbuds have come a long way in their efforts to prevent continuous wire slapping while running.
 The band approach we’ve seen on the Skullcandy Method is just one of them.
 Some, like the Aftershokz Trekz Air, feature a design that we can only describe as reverse glasses, but it doesn’t stop there.